WUCF-TV

 WUCF-TV (channel 24) is a PBS member television station in Orlando, Florida, United States.
 Owned by the University of Central Florida (UCF), it is the region's sole PBS member station, reaching an estimated population of 4.6 million people in its viewing area.
-WUCF-TV is sister to WUCF-FM (89.9 MHz), Central Florida's secondary NPR station.
+WUCF-TV is sister to WUCF-FM (89.9), Central Florida's secondary NPR station.
 The two outlets share studios on Research Parkway on the UCF campus.
 Through a channel sharing agreement with religious station WTGL (channel 45), the two stations transmit using WUCF-TV's spectrum from an antenna in unincorporated Bithlo, Florida.

 Channel 24 had previously been WMFE-TV, the main ETV and PBS outlet for Central Florida from 1965 to 2011, when then-owner Community Communications dropped PBS programming in preparation for a sale.
 In response, UCF and Brevard Community College (BCC) partnered to approve the creation of WUCF-TV, a new PBS station to serve the Central Florida market.
 The station operated on the primary digital channel of BCC's PBS station, WBCC.
 Days after the agreement was reached to replace WMFE, Daytona Beach PBS station WDSC-TV announced that it would cease its membership due to financial hardship, leaving WUCF as the only PBS member station in Central Florida.
 In 2012, PBS programming returned to WMFE, as the station's ownership announced that it would sell all of the station's assets, except the studio facilities, to UCF for $3.3 million.
 In September 2012, WMFE was relaunched as WUCF following approval from the Federal Communications Commission (FCC).

-On cable, the station is available in standard definition on channel 2 on Charter Spectrum, channel 4 on Comcast Xfinity, and channel 24 on CenturyLink Prism, and in high definition on Spectrum channel 1024, Xfinity channel 424, and CenturyLink Prism channel 1024.